Friday, September 26, 2025

 I cannot say it loud enough or enough times just how crucial the word of God is in our day.
 Without it, we will be deceived, find ourselves cut off from the Spirit of God, and be unprepared for the events that will precede the Lord’s second coming.

 Partial truths from the pulpit, blogs, podcasts, and social media will not cut it.
-We are either armed with the Sword of Truth or we are not.
+We are either armed or arming ourselves with the Sword of Truth or we are not.
 There is no middle ground.
 Only the word of God will keep us from being deceived in these last days.
 When his people’s devotion to Jesus Christ becomes but a shallow version of His law and word, it lacks the power to withstand evil, and being deceived is the result.

 Why do you think the book was given to us?
 Angels do not come on trivial errands, to deliver books for occasional light reading to people whom they do not really concern.
 The matter in the Book of Mormon was selected, as we are often reminded, with scrupulous care and with particular readers in mind.